SPE’s peer review process provides invaluable constructive feedback from experts in your field, allowing you to make a good paper even better.

 Oil and Gas Facilities | Submit Your Paper

-This bi-monthly magazine includes a small number of peer-reviewed papers in each issue.
-Topics covered in this publication include all aspects of onshore and offshore surface facilities design, project management, operations, and abandonment, including subsea, fixed and floating production systems; piplines; mid-stream natural gas (LNG, CNG, GTL plants, terminals and transportation); remote monitoring and control; and safety and human factors.
+This bi-monthly magazine includes a number of peer-reviewed papers in each issue.
+Topics covered in this publication include all aspects of onshore and offshore surface facilities design, project management, operations, decommissioning and abandonment, including subsea, fixed, and floating production systems; pipelines; remote monitoring and control; and safety and human factors.

 Presenting at a conference?